KyleKing/recipes/docs/breakfast/quiche.md

 - Preheat the oven to 350F
 - In a large sauté pan, heat the butter over medium heat until melted.
     - Add the onion and sauté until tender, about 6 minutes
-    - Add the mushrooms and sauté until they have given up their liquid and it has mostly evaporated, 5 to 6 minutes
+    - Add the mushrooms and sauté until they have given up their liquid and it has mostly evaporated, 5-10 minutes
-    - Add the spinach and sauté until wilted, 1 to 2 minutes.
+    - Add the spinach and sauté until wilted, 1-2 minutes.
 Remove from the heat and set aside
 - In a large bowl, whisk together the eggs, cream, garlic powder, salt, and pepper.
 Stir in the spinach/mushroom mixture and the Swiss cheese then pour the mixture into the unbaked pie shell
-- Bake until the quiche is lightly golden and set in the center when the pan is gently pushed, about 45 minutes.
-If the crust is browning too quickly, cover it with foil to prevent it from burning
+- Bake until the quiche is lightly golden and set in the center when the pan is gently pushed, about 45 minutes
+    - If the crust is browning too quickly, cover it with foil to prevent it from burning